fdb/tag-site/projects/cyber-sensuality.md

 After training we fed the AI dancer with poses from a dancer it had never seen.
 This resulted in mesmerizing, sometimes bizarre movements, that switched seamlessly between bodies and genders.

 <figure>
-<video loop autoplay muted src="https://tag-site.s3-eu-central-1.amazonaws.com/cyber-sensuality/ai-dancer-short-fade.mp4" width="100%"></video>
+<video loop autoplay muted playsinline src="https://tag-site.s3-eu-central-1.amazonaws.com/cyber-sensuality/ai-dancer-short-fade.mp4" width="100%"></video>
 <figcaption>A short fragment of the final video.</figcaption></figure>

 Next to bodies we also trained the AI on faces:

 <figure>
-<video loop autoplay muted src="https://tag-site.s3-eu-central-1.amazonaws.com/cyber-sensuality/face-short.mp4" width="100%"></video>
+<video loop autoplay muted playsinline src="https://tag-site.s3-eu-central-1.amazonaws.com/cyber-sensuality/face-short.mp4" width="100%"></video>
 <figcaption>Faces being generated using a face mesh.</figcaption></figure>

 ## Credits